 9 - Take a Road Trip

 Remember when you were young and getting your first car and license meant the freedom to go anywhere?
 Rekindle that romance with a road trip!
 Break out of the day to day, same every day commute, and take your car out for a drive someplace just for the heck of it.
-Point the bumper at the horizon and just follow the road to the end, or until you get hungry for lunch.
+Point the bumper at the horizon and just follow the road to the end, or until you get sleepy, or hungry for lunch.

 10 - Don’t Drive Angry